genehawkins/Spiral/README.md

 # Spiral
-A voice assistant made in python
+A voice assistant made in python!